eliranwong/wsl2/cli_tools/Readme.md

 # Common tasks of text processing

-To split a single text file into multiple ones, e.g.:<br>
+To split a single text file into multiple ones, with maximum of 500 lines each, e.g.:<br>
 > split -d -l 500 [filename] [optional_prefix_name]

 To sort TAB-delimited text file by first 3 columns:<br>